section-engineering-education/engineering-education/content/articles/understanding-Quality-of-Service(QoS)/index.md

 QoS utilizes a set of various techniques to guarantee the optimal performance of critical applications such as VoIP, video conferencing, and online gaming.
 Some of these techniques are the resource reservation protocol (RSVP), queuing, and traffic marking.

-#### a.Traffic Marking
+#### Traffic Marking

 QoS works by identifying the various applications or activities that would benefit from managing a network’s traffic.
 After identifying these applications, QoS marks the specific traffic that needs managing.
 Marking the network’s traffic allow routers to create separate virtual queues for each application.
 There are various ways in which routers mark network traffic.
 These ways include Class of Service (CoS) and Differentiated Services Code Point (DSCP).

-#### Class of Service (CoS)
+##### Class of Service (CoS)

 Class of service is a 3-bit field found in an Ethernet frame header when one uses the 802.1q networking standard that supports virtual local area networks (VLAN) on an 802.3 Ethernet network.

-COS marks a network’s traffic at layer two by altering the class of service bits found in frame headers.
+CoS marks a network’s traffic at layer two by altering the class of service bits found in frame headers.
 Adjusting the class of service bits allows QoS to know what traffic to manipulate and how to manipulate the traffic.
 Thus, bandwidth-intensive applications will fall first in the queue as routers will reserve the network’s bandwidth for these applications.

-#### Differentiated Service Code Point (DSCP)
+##### Differentiated Service Code Point (DSCP)

 **DSCP** is a section in an IP packet that assigns varying levels of services to a network’s traffic.
 Giving varying levels of service is achieved through tagging a DSCP code to each packet on the network and matching it with the equivalent level of service.
 DSCP marks packets in the layer three packet header.

-#### b.
-Queuing
+#### Queuing

 Queuing is the process of making policies that provide special treatment to various data streams over others.
 The process is made possible by utilizing special high-performance memory buffers found in switches and routers called queues.

-#### What is a Queue
+##### What is a Queue

 A **Queue** is a high-performance buffer in a router or a switch that holds traffic until it can be processed or serialized.
 Routers and switches have two types of hardware queues, ingress (inbound) and egress (outbound) queues.

 Hardware queues are characterized as standard or strict priority queues.
 The standard queues treat all traffic as equal.
 In these queues, no traffic receives special treatment.
 On the contrary, the strict priority queues are dedicated to high priority traffic; thus, QoS-enabled interfaces utilize this type of queue to process high priority packets.

-#### How High Priority Traffic is Processed
+##### How High Priority Traffic is Processed

 When routers receive traffic, any packets marked with a higher DSCP or IP value than others are directed into the strict priority queues.
 Here, traffic marked as high priority is processed faster than other traffic, thus increasing your network’s performance and reducing the chances of routers dropping packets during congestion.